Brodvd/Audio-Sep---from-HF---/README.md

 * run the file  `app.py`
 * copy the link that will be appear in the debug on a browser
 * use the model online (like Huggin Face)
+Obviously the same of the chunk-based inference if you want to have more speed.
 ## My personal valutation
 ### Description of the model
 Audio Sep is a big model for the separation audio with natural language queries :